-ACT On-CampusTM
+ACT On-Campus[TM]

-www.marshall.edu/admissions/walk-in-act/ Website:

-Location: 2nd floor of the Memorial Student Center.

-Room 2W22 (unless otherwise posted) Facebook:

-Hours: Check-in begins at 8:30 a.m. and

-testing begins at 9 a.m.

-Cost: \$60.00 (cash or check made payable to

-Marshall University)

-Information: The On-CampusTM ACT is offered throughout the

-year and is similar to National ACT in terms of format and scoring.
+Act on camp Website: www.marshall.edu/admissions/walk-in-act/ Location: 2 nd floor of the Memorial Student Center, Room 2W22 (unless otherwise posted) Hours: Check-in begins at 8:30 a.m. and testing begins at 9 a.m.
+Cost: \$60.00 (cash or check made payable to Marshall University) Information: The On-Campus [TM] ACT is offered throughout the year and is similar to National ACT in terms of format and scoring.
 Individuals taking the On-Campus ACT at Marshall University must be enrolled, have been admitted, or will be attending Marshall University.
 Test scores are only valid at Marshall University and St. Mary's Medical Center cooperative education programs in Medical Imaging, Nursing, and Respiratory Care.
 Online pre-registration is recommended to guarantee a seat for testing, although walk-ins are also accepted if space is available.
 Please see the website for dates and information.